 Graphic design is one of the most important tools businesses, brands, and individuals have to communicate with their audiences.
 From purely informational illustrations to dramatic designs meant to inspire strong reactions, graphic designers use an ever-evolving range of software in their work.

-For that software to perform at its best, you need a laptop that can keep up!
-In this post, we’ll walk you through the main specifications and components that good laptops for graphic design have in common.
+For that software to perform at its best, you need a laptop or PC that can keep up!
+In this post, we’ll walk you through the main specifications and components that good laptops and desktops for graphic design have in common.

-How to find the best laptop for graphic design
+How to find the best laptop or desktop for graphic design

 Processor / CPU